Telefonica/mistica-design/README.md

 ![Kactus Regenerate File](https://i.imgur.com/frFVeUR.png)

+#### Creating new branches
+If you want to do a new branch, please, write the branch name with the correct name.

+`name-short-description`
+`iceballos-fix-buttons-size`

 #### POC Branches (Shouldn't be common)
 If you want to test something to later will be integrated in libraries, you will be going to do that creating a *custom branch* from production.

 A custom branch always have to follow a structure in the name:
-`ACRONYM-short-description`
+`poc-name-short-description`

 *For example*
-Proof of concept  = POC
-`POC-autolayout-list`
+`poc-iceballos-autolayout-list`

-If this custom branch work fine, we can merge it with *develop* branch.
+If this custom branch work fine, we can merge it with *develop* branch through a pull request.

 **When you make a new branch, don't publish immediately, work on this branch and publish it when you consider that your work is substantial.
 This avoids having a dirty repository.**